oar-team/kameleon/docs/source/checkpoint.rst

 For every microstep, the checkpoint action can be defined with the ``on_checkpoint`` key, using the following values:

 use_cache
-    The microstep will use a previous checkpoint if it exists.
+    The microstep will use the checkpoint, if it exists, of its previous successful execution.
 This is the default.

 redo
     The microstep will not be checkpointed, it will be done (or redone) every time.